dhruvtalwar18/OPCUA_PLC_Comms/README.md

 # OPCUA_PLC_tests
-Sample Tests to check connectivity between PLCs of different make using the OPC-UA protocol
+An implementation of simple python libraries and OPC-UA communication between PLCs of different make

+$ roscore